Let's Do It! World: World Cleanup 2012

 In 2012, starting from 24 March until 25 September, a series of cleanups happened around the globe, on all continents, bringing together millions of volunteers in 96 countries.
 The action was initiated on 24 March 2012 by volunteers in Estonia, Slovenia and Portugal.

 To bring together doers and initiators and share existing experience – Let's Do It! teams were organizing workshops and regional gatherings, introducing the World Cleanup 2012 around the world.
 Each group or organisation was leading the cleanup action in their country.

 World Cleanup Day

 After a successful World Cleanup 2012 project, the network set more ambitious goals.
 During the Let's Do It!
-Clean World Conference held in Prishtina, Kosovo on 6–9 February 2014, it was agreed, that the aim of the global movement is to clean up the whole world from illegally dumped solid waste and to keep the planet clean.
+Clean World Conference held in Pristina, Kosovo on 6–9 February 2014, it was agreed, that the aim of the global movement is to clean up the whole world from illegally dumped solid waste and to keep the planet clean.
 To reach this goal, the leaders of country cleanups set the ambitious goal to involve 380 million people by 2018.
-According to Let's Do It World, this is around 5% of the world's population and is estimated to be the amount to create a lasting change.
+According to Let's Do It!
+World, this is around 5% of the world's population and is estimated to be the amount to create a lasting change.

 This resulted in the first World Cleanup Day on 15 September 2018.
 Around 18 million people in 157 countries took part in this global cleanup effort.
 It has been organized annually since then.